AprilXiaoyanLiu/Python-Projects/README.md

 http://stackoverflow.com/questions/26336251/pandas-rename-single-dataframe-column-without-knowing-column-name

-how to add datetime to the filename from datetime import datetime filename = '/path/to/output/myfile-%s.txt'%datetime.now().strftime('%Y-%m-%d')
+how to add datetime to the filename:

+from datetime import datetime
+filename = '/path/to/output/myfile-%s.txt'%datetime.now().strftime('%Y-%m-%d')